anuket-project/anuket-specifications/doc/gov/chapters/chapter04.md

 <a name="4.2.3"></a>
 ### 4.2.3 Nomination

-- Any individual can nominate themselves or another participant for a given lead/co-lead position (the nominee must accept nomination if was nominate by someone else) as long as they agree to Anuket ToR.
+- Any individual can nominate themselves or another participant for a given lead/co-lead position (the nominee must accept nomination if was nominate by someone else) as long as they agree to Anuket CNTT ToR.
 - An individual can nominate themselves or another participant to one or more positions.

 <a name="4.2.4"></a>
 ### 4.2.4 Selection

-The process of nomination and selection is owned and managed by Anuket with help from LFN staff.
+The process of nomination and selection is owned and managed by Anuket CNTT with help from LFN staff.

 There will be a nomination window (typically around February each year) during which individuals can nominate others or nominate themselves for a position.
 The exact start and end date of the nomination window will be determined by Technical or Governance Committee Leads(depending on the nature of the Workstream).

-During the nomination period, Participants can send their nominations to a designated individual who will help in administering the process (from Anuket Governance team or LFN Staff).
+During the nomination period, Participants can send their nominations to a designated individual who will help in administering the process (from Anuket CNTT Governance team or LFN Staff).
 The details and email addresses of that individual will be confirmed at the begining of the process.

 Once the nomination period ends, the selection process for the new leads and co-leads for a given workstream is as follows: